-Welcome to my approach to preseason training.
-This is a two-part series where I talk through my thinking process for setting up preseason training for my team.
-In this post I cover some background information to each area I look to improve over preseason and take you through my template training schedules I use.
-In part II I play through a preseason with Bayern Munich to show how I adapt the training as the preseason unfolds.
+Welcome to my approach to preseason training in Football Manager.
+This is a two-part series where I talk through my thinking process for preseason training, but more specifically, showing you how I set up preseason training for my team.
+In this post, I cover some background information to each area I look to improve over the preseason and take you through my template training schedules I use.
+In part II I play through preseason with Bayern Munich to show how I adapt the training as the preseason unfolds.

-This post doesn’t provide a magic formula for training.
+This post doesn’t provide a magic formula for preseason training in Football Manager.
 I must stress that.
 I’m not even sure one exists.
 It doesn’t even seem to be an area you can exploit.
 This is just a collection of some things I’ve picked up over the years and my current approach to preseason.
 I’m always reading, learning and adapting so there’s a chance that this could all change again in a season or two.

 Also a massive thank you to Seb Wassell at SI for reading over this to make sure I’m not talking absolute rubbish.
 If you’re not already following him on twitter, go give him a follow as he regularly drops useful twitter threads to help you learn more about the game.